Physical Logic: A Unifying Proposal

 \item A minimal preclusive, unital, MP co-event, where again minimality is in the order (\ref{eq:order}). \end{enumerate}

-Item (vii) is the import of Theorem \ref{theorem:hom}.
+The equivalence of item (vii) is the import of Theorem \ref{theorem:hom}.
 The final two items (viii) and (ix) introduce the concept of \emph{minimality}, which is a finest grainedness condition or a Principle of Maximal Detail: nature affirms as many events as possible without violating preclusion.
+That the conditions in (viii) imply that $\phi$ is a homomorphism is proved by Sorkin \cite{Sorkin10,Sorkin11}.
 That (viii) and (ix) are equivalent is the import of Theorem \ref{theorem:MPfiltermult}.
-In item (viii) the minimality condition replaces additivity.
-In item (ix) minimality replaces C2.

 In a classical theory one is free to consider any or all of these as corresponding to the physical world, since each is equivalent to a single history $\gamma \in \Omega$.